+Normalized contact time distribution.
+Nodes move inside square Fig. 13. with length L = 4000m according to Random Waypoint model.
 VIII.
-CONCLUSIONS

-We have studied the performance of relaying in mobile ad hoc networks by developing a queueing model.
+CONCLUSIONS We have studied the performance of relaying in mobile ad hoc networks by developing a queueing model.
 The parameters of the queueing model depend on the node mobility pattern.

-Our main findings are that (under the assumptions placed on our model) the relay throughput depends only on the stationary node location distribution, and that uniform stationary distribution of nodes results in the smallest relay throughput.
+Our main findings are that (under the assumptions placed on our model) the relay throughput only depends on the stationary node location distribution, and that uniform stationary distribution of nodes results in the smallest relay throughput.
 Approximate throughput formulas have been derived for both the Random Waypoint and the Random Direction mobility models; these formulas have been found to be in agreement with simulation results.
-Approximation formula for the mean buffer occupancy of the relay node has been obtained for the Random Walk mobility model and the Random Direction in both one and two dimensional movement.
+Approximation formula for the mean buffer occupancy of the relay node has been obtained for the Random Walk mobility model.
 We have implicitly assumed that the order of delivery of data does not matter.
 This is an important simplifying assumption that has allowed us to assume that the relay node does not transmit data from its relay buffer when there is either a direct or two-hop route (via the relay node) between the source and destination.
-Even though this is a realistic assumption for the delay tolerant networks, relaxing this assumption would be important for applications using TCP-like protocols.
+Relaxing this assumption would be important for applications using TCP-like protocols.